-Gone all the port cities, flooded no matter how well fortified; gone the bioluminescence of human cities by night; a few smudges of luminosity closed up against polar shores, subsisting any way they can.
-Instead, there are countless bright flashes out at sea where once deep-frozen and sublimated methane hydrate froths up from square miles of continental shelf and detonates in titanic explosions that interrupt Force 6+ hypercanes with tsunamis and top off the congealing yoke of atmospheric greenhouse gasses.
+Gone all the port cities, flooded no matter how well fortified; gone the bioluminescence of human cities by night.
+A few smudges of luminosity might close up against polar shores, subsisting any way they can.
+Instead, there are countless bright flashes out at sea where once deep-frozen and sublimated methane hydrate froths up from square miles of continental shelf and detonates in titanic explosions that interrupt Force 6+ hypercanes with tsunamis and top off the congealing yoke of atmospheric greenhouse gas.

 The oceans are the purest aqua blue because there is no oxygen left in the water and therefore no life.
-On every seashore, the rotten-egg, death-dealing smell of sulfur dioxide has replaced the bracing ozone tang of breaking waves.
-What biomass subsists on land is inedible scrub or mangrove swamp and not much of that; all induced by a mere five-degree rise in average world temps.
-Six degrees and forget human bioluminescence (industrial cities) for at least a few centuries while the world climate restabilizes from the equivalent of a Permian-Triassic die-off during which Earth almost became a barren rock.
+On every seashore, the rotten-egg, death-smell of sulfur dioxide has replaced the bracing ozone tang of breaking waves.
+What biomass subsists on land consists of inedible scrub or mangrove swamp and not much of that; all induced by a mere five-degree rise in average world temps.
+Six degrees and forget human bioluminescence (industrial cities) for at least a few centuries while the world climate restabilizes from the equivalent of a Permian-Triassic die-off, during which Earth almost became a barren rock.
 A few humans might survive, reproduce and rebuild, but not many and not at all quickly.

-An equivalent drop of six degrees from the norm would glaze the planet in ice, perhaps all the way to the equator.
+An equivalent drop off of six degrees from the norm would glaze the planet in ice perhaps all the way to the equator.

 To ward off this fate, we must start scheduling tranches (“wedges” or statistical pie slices) of conserved energy and reduced greenhouse gas.
 Each wedge would reduce CO2 emissions by 1,000 metric tons per year by 2050, this according to Robert Socolow and Stever Pacala of Princeton University.
 If we “inserted” enough of these wedges into our world, say 13 of them, we might avoid the most deadly of these heat death phenomena.